livewire/livewire/docs/volt.md

 })->persist();
 ```

-By default, Livewire caches the computed computed property's value for 3600 seconds.
+By default, Livewire caches the computed property's value for 3600 seconds.
 You may customize this value by providing the desired number of seconds to the `persist` method:

 ```php
 $count = computed(function () {